-- Audit committees should identify the significant risks facing the company. - An assessment of in-house skills and the qualifications/ track record of external assurance providers should be performed. - Audit committees to coordinate the utilisation of appropriate assurance providers in the assurance model to provide assurance on the identified risks. - A combined assurance model may result in the increased utilisation of external assurance providers.
+- An assessment of in-house skills and the qualifications/ track record of external assurance providers should be performed. - · Audit committees to coordinate the utilisation of appropriate assurance providers in the assurance model to provide assurance on the identified risks. - A combined assurance model may result in the increased utilisation of external assurance providers.